spring/spring/README.markdown

 Visit our [project homepage](http://springrts.com/) for help, suggestions, bugs, community forum and everything spring related.

+## License

+This program is distributed under the GNU General Public License, see license.html for more info

 ### Compiling

 Detailed instructions for how to compile Spring can be found [here](http://springrts.com/wiki/Building_spring)